Cluster Management

 If an emergency update is required, we will perform that update on your behalf during your cluster’s next maintenance window.

-Cluster Suspend and Resume
+Cluster suspend and resume

 Crunchy Bridge allows you to suspend your cluster.
 You can perform this action through the Dashboard, cb suspend on the CLI, or by using the Suspend Cluster API endpoint.